Environmental impact of fashion

-The fashion industry is one of the largest polluters in the world, just after the oil industry.
-The environmental damage the fashion industry causes increases as the industry grows.
-Less than one percent of clothing is recycled to make new clothes and the production of green house gas emissions continues to increase everyday.
-The industry produces an estimated 10% of all greenhouse gas emissions.
+Less than one percent of clothing is recycled to make new clothes.
+In the late 2010s it emitted 2% of world total greenhouse gases, and contributed to climate change through energy-intensive production.
 The production and distribution of the crops, fibers, and garments used in fashion all contribute to differing forms of environmental pollution, including water, air, and soil degradation.
 The textile industry is the second greatest polluter of local freshwater in the world, and is culpable for roughly one-fifth of all industrial water pollution.
 Some of the main factors that contribute to this industrial caused pollution are the vast overproduction of fashion items, the use of synthetic fibers, the agriculture pollution of fashion crops, and the proliferation of microfibers across global water sources.